Cast bullet: Cast bullet advantages

 Bullet casting remained popular for shooters accustomed to older weapons.
-Firearms were often sold with a mould designed for that particular weapon; so individuals living in remote areas would be able to manufacture their own ammunition rather than relying upon undependable supplies from local merchants.
+Firearms were often sold with a mould designed for that particular weapon, so individuals living in remote areas would be able to manufacture their own ammunition rather than relying upon undependable supplies from local merchants.
 The uniform fit of bullets from an individual mould offered superior accuracy when early manufacturing tolerances were comparatively large.

 These basic advantages remain true today.
 Moulds can be obtained to uniformly cast bullets of a diameter producing optimum accuracy in a specific firearm, and a firearm owner possessing such a mould can obtain a supply of those bullets independent of unreliable manufacturers and distributors.
 Bullets cast over a fireplace or stove from readily obtainable scrap materials still offer excellent performance in subsonic revolver cartridges, and more sophisticated casting techniques can produce bullets suitable for loading at velocities up to about 2000 ft/s.

 Recent advances in Cast Bullet Lubes have enabled shooters to be able to push cast bullets past 2800 ft/s in slow twist 30 cal rifles.

 Safety

-Although some bullet casting procedures can be accomplished with heating elements used for cooking; care must be taken to avoid contaminating food preparation areas and/or utensils with lead alloys.
+Although some bullet casting procedures can be accomplished with heating elements used for cooking, care must be taken to avoid contaminating food preparation areas and/or utensils with lead alloys.
 Most bullet casters prefer to use portable electric melting pots in areas with good ventilation.
-Molten metal can cause serious burns; and molten metal can be sprayed around the working area by violently expanding steam if it comes in contact with water from spilled drinks or other sources.
+Molten metal can cause serious burns, and molten metal can be sprayed around the working area by violently expanding steam if it comes in contact with water from spilled drinks or other sources.
 Bullet casters should wear protective clothing including eye protection, and should carefully wash hands prior to eating, drinking, or smoking.
 Young children are especially vulnerable to lead poisoning and are unlikely to appreciate the danger of shiny molten metal and newly cast bullets.
 Bullet casting must be limited to times and locations when children are absent.

-Particular risk comes from the oxides of lead and other metals present in lead alloys, as oxides are often more easily absorbed than the metallic forms.
-This means that the dross that is skimmed from the lead pot may pose a larger hazard than the metallic alloys.

 Bullet shapes

-Cast bullets require a longer bearing surface than jacketed bullets to maintain an equivalent alignment with the bore of the firearm; because the softer cast bullet can be more readily deformed.
+Cast bullets require a longer bearing surface than jacketed bullets to maintain an equivalent alignment with the bore of the firearm, because the softer cast bullet can be more readily deformed.
 The most successful cast bullet designs have a round or flattened nose rather than a long, unsupported ogive.
 Bullet designs with a forward diameter designed to be supported on the rifling lands work best in barrels rifled with wide lands and narrow grooves like the 2-groove M1903-A3 rifles.
 Forward bearing surfaces of full groove diameter provide more effective alignment in barrels with wide grooves and narrow lands, provided the chamber throat is long enough to accept such bullets.